Bosonic Spin-1 SOPHY: Introduction

 \section{Introduction}

-In recent years, there has been renewed interest in the study of pseudo-Hermitian quantum field theories, a topic pioneered by the study of symplectic fermions in~\cite{LeClair:2007iy}, where scalar fields that satisfy the Klein-Gordon (KG) equation evade the usual spin-statistics connection by relaxing the hermiticity requirement in favor of a less strigent one.
-The work in~\cite{LeClair:2007iy} was the first attempt to build a pseudo-Hermitian quantum field theory based on the success of pseudo-Hermitian quantum mechanics~\cite{Mostafazadeh:2001jk,Mostafazadeh:2008pw}, where a suitable redefinition of the inner product by means of an auxiliary operator guarantees that the energy eigenvalues are real and that the time evolution is unitary, generalizing the results of $PT$-symmetric quantum mechanics~\cite{Bender:1998ke}.
-Since then, several pseudo-Hermitian theories have been formulated.
-Notably, for most of them the dynamics are dictated by the KG equation and therefore can be classified as second-order pseudo-Hermitian theories, including massive spin-$1/2$ fermions~\cite{Ferro-Hernandez:2023ymz}, spin-$1/2$ Elko fermions and bosons with two-fold Wigner degeneracy~\cite{Ahluwalia:2023slc}, and a simple theory for massive spin-$1/2$ bosons, built directly from Dirac spinors~\cite{Rangel-Pantoja:2025mhg}.
+In recent years, there has been renewed interest in the study of pseudo-Hermitian quantum field theories, a topic pioneered by the study of symplectic fermions in~\cite{LeClair:2007iy}, where scalar fields that satisfy the Klein-Gordon (KG) equation evade the usual spin-statistics connection by relaxing the hermiticity requirement in favor of a less stringent one.
+The work in~\cite{LeClair:2007iy} was the first attempt to build a pseudo-Hermitian quantum field theory based on the success of pseudo-Hermitian quantum mechanics~\cite{Mostafazadeh:2001jk,Mostafazadeh:2008pw}, where a suitable redefinition of the inner product by means of an auxiliary operator guarantees that the energy eigenvalues are real and that the time evolution is unitary, generalizing the results of $PT$-symmetric quantum mechanics~\cite{Bender:1998ke}, a well-established and fertile discipline with applications in optics, Bose-Einstein condensates, metamaterials, electric circuits, acoustics and mechanical systems \cite{Christodoulides:2018arz}.
+Since then, several pseudo-Hermitian quantum field theories have been formulated.
+Notably, for some of them the dynamics are dictated by the KG equation and therefore can be classified as second-order pseudo-Hermitian theories, including massive spin-$1/2$ fermions~\cite{Ferro-Hernandez:2023ymz}, spin-$1/2$ Elko fermions and bosons with two-fold Wigner degeneracy~\cite{Ahluwalia:2023slc} (for a recent formulation of a Hermitian formalism for Elko fields see \cite{deGracia:2024umr,deGracia:2025omq}), and a simple theory for massive spin-$1/2$ bosons, built directly from Dirac spinors~\cite{Rangel-Pantoja:2025mhg}.
 The case of a first-order pseudo-Hermitian theory has also been studied in~\cite{Ahluwalia:2022zrm}, where a spin-$1/2$ field satisfying the Dirac equation behaves as a boson.
+More recently, a new spin-statistics theorem for a class of free pseudo-Hermitian quantum field theories was established in \cite{Bai:2025pvb}, unlocking the formulation of new theories with flipped statistics, such as those studied in \cite{LeClair:2007iy,Rangel-Pantoja:2025mhg,Ahluwalia:2022zrm}.